All Episodes

 It has the potential to put people in jail, and you have to deal with it with that level of seriousness.

-Is it now the point where journalists that are conservative but now under the same level of attack, or is this gonna be at the White House?
+Is it now the point where journalists that are conservative but now under the same level of attack, or is this going to be at the White House?

-I have always felt this, and I'm under more attack than I ever have ever been.
+I have always felt this, and I'm under more attack than I have ever been.

 And I know you've been under attack your whole life, to be honest.

-So you're this is you know nothing for you, but it just feels like it's got a level of intensity that the left wants as much collateral damage.
+So, this is nothing for you, but it just feels like it's got a level of intensity that the left wants as much collateral damage.

-Anyone that supports the president, likes the president, believes in the agenda, and that means everybody in the White House, everybody outside the White House that everybody now is gonna be subject to all sorts of attacks that never they're never ending.
+And that means everybody in the White House, everybody outside the White House, that everybody now is going to be subject to all sorts of attacks that never ending.

-The difference is this the left is now so frenzied and so uh furious that they want to humiliate and destroy.
+The difference is this: the left is now so frenzied and so furious that they want to humiliate and destroy.

 I mean, there's a whole mood out there that I think is very, very dangerous.